Context in Chloé Fall/Winter 2026

 Styling as a Source of Tension

-One of the most compelling aspects of the show lies in how these materials are styled together.
+The most compelling aspect of the show is how these materials are styled together.

 These combinations create a subtle visual tension.

 Rather than isolating romantic garments as special-occasion pieces, Kamali integrates them into everyday wardrobe logic.
-The dresses become wearable not because they are simplified, but because they are balanced.
+The dresses become wearable not because they’re simplified, but because they’re balanced.

 The color palette follows a naturalistic trajectory that feels deeply aligned with the house.